• Skip to main content

 Recipe FAQs:

 Yes, although this recipe is best when made and served on the same day.
-If you want to make it ahead, simply follow the recipe, and prepare and bake the cornbread pudding casserole up to 24 hours ahead of time.
-Then, let it cool, cover, and refrigerate.
+To make it ahead, bake it up to 24 hours in advance, then cool completely before covering and refrigerating.
+Reheat at 325°F for 20 minutes before serving.

 Leftover cornbread pudding can be stored covered in the refrigerator for up to four days.